 “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.
 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”

 THIS IS A PASSAGE ABOUT HOW TO DO SPIRITUAL WARFARE.
 Not a verse about how to discipline your way into God’s good graces.
 Let the random crap fly – you’re not responsible for it!
 The brain generates it for free, and there’s not a thing you can do about it!
 But if you are engaged in a season where you are trying to use spiritual weapons to intentionally bring down a stronghold – THEN it’s time to pound lies with the Rock of Ages!
 These negative thoughts are the thoughts we have to take captive.
+Half of them are not even yours.
 This is the language of war: the thoughts that keep us under enemy siege – those are going to be our prisoners of war.
 They go under lock and key, and we turn our back on them (literally “repent” – to turn around and go the other way).
 THIS is the time to shout verses at your problems, because the Word of God and prayer are our two offensive weapons.
 This is the ONLY time you shout at yourself – and you do it because you’re on your side!
 And you shout encouragement, you don’t berate yourself!
 Cheer yourself on!
 Pray in the Spirit, because He knows what needs to be said!

 Note, a stronghold in this context is linked to arguments, pretensions, and blockages that keep us from the knowledge of God.
 That could be all one thing, or four separate things.
 But if you remember that God is love, then the knowledge of God would be, in large part, a deep understanding of His love, as well as His righteousness and His values.
 So anything that argues that God couldn’t really love you, that parades around as a “smarter thought” than the simplicity of God’s love for you, that tells you you’ll never have a grasp on Him or His love – those are stronghold lies that need to be captured and annihilated.
 Knock ’em down, they’re the enemy.